alhajee/ckan/doc/maintaining/datastore.rst

 --------

-Now, uncomment the :ref:`ckan.datastore.write_url` and :ref:`ckan.datastore.read_url` lines in your CKAN config file and edit them if necessary, for example:
+Now, uncomment the :ref:`ckan.datastore.write_url` and :ref:`ckan.datastore.read_url` lines in your FMLD config file and edit them if necessary, for example:

 .. parsed-literal::